redis-go/redis/app/README.md

 ## Contribution List

-- Developed the Redis database in Go 5 years ago.
 - Designed and implemented the data model for items and categories with a many-to-many relationship.
 - Developed the web server and routing logic using the `net/http` package.
 - Created HTML templates for the UI using the `html/template` package.